raineensimon-sudo/raineensimon-sudo/README.md

 * ✉️  You can contact me at [rjalduong@gmail.com](mailto:rjalduong@gmail.com)
 * 🧠  I'm learning software engineering
 * 🤝  I'm open to collaborating on Projects
-* ⚡  I'm my own suoerman.
+* ⚡  I'm my own superhero.
 I might tell or not

 ### Skills